I kicked off July by falling in love.

 It rained a lot, guys.

 At times I was like, this city is so atmospheric that I want to move here and never leave!
-But then it would pour with rain for three days straight in the middle of July and I’d be like, could I really give up the Portuguese sunshine for this?
+But then it would pour with rain for three days straight in the middle of July and I’d be like, could I really handle this over summer?

 Regardless, we crammed a lot into our time in the city.
 We climbed to the top of Arthur’s Seat on a gorgeous sunny day.
 We wandered along the Royal Mile.
 We walked a fair chuck of the Water of Leith walkway.
 We explored the hipster Leith neighbourhood.